davidsilva824/study_PiC_effect/README.md

 This testing pipeline is part of the masters dissertation: "Exploring Grammatical Constraints with Large Language Models" by David Silva.

-It tests PiC effect and uses the surprisal package: https://github.com/aalok-sathe/surprisal/tree/main
+It tests for the Plurals in Compounds effect and uses the surprisal package: https://github.com/aalok-sathe/surprisal/tree/main

 Run 'test_pic_model' files to obtain the results.